-Contrary to certain cases for payroll taxes, costs related to the bicycle are not within the scope of the company bicycle scheme under BUA.
+Costs related to the bicycle are not within the scope of the company bicycle scheme under BUA.
 For example, costs of theft insurance, maintenance costs or an extra lock.
 Therefore, applicability of BUA to these costs has to be decided in the usual manner.